 - Electricians & Temp Service Electricians

-- For those selected to the Southwest Regional Apprentice Program: The first 3 years are equally divided between trade skill training and taking college classes, which leads to an Associate’s degree in Liberal Studies in Math & Science at the end of the third year.
+For those selected to the Southwest Regional Apprentice Program: The first three (3) years are equally divided between trade skill training and taking college classes, which leads to an Associate’s degree in Liberal Studies in Math & Science at the end of the 3rd year.

 Careers and Job Outlook